kentra-io/confluentcloud-streamingplatform-basic/readme.md

 ## About this repository

 This repository is intended as an example of how an internal streaming platform could be build using Confluent Cloud and Terraform.

+It could also be very helpful to those learning about Kafka or Confluent Cloud - it sets up a cluster in pay-as-you-go model, with baseline cost of 0$.
+First computing unit is free, and you probably won't need more for development.

 It's a POC intended to be as simple as possible while still presenting the [proposed way of working](#proposed-way-of-working) with such platform in a multi-team context.